Linaro/website/_posts/current/blog/2019-10-22-what-to-expect-from-linaro-at-the-embedded-linux-conference-europe-2019.md

 ---
+author: bill.fletcher
+category: blog
+date: '2019-10-22 10:48:58'
+image: /assets/images/content/40965990761_090a30658a_k.jpg
 layout: post
+tags:
+- Linaro
+- Collaborative Engineering
+- Linux
+- Embedded
 title: What to expect from Linaro at the Embedded Linux Conference (Europe) 2019
-date: "2019-10-22 10:48:58"
-image: /assets/images/content/40965990761_090a30658a_k.jpg
-tags:
-  - linaro
-  - collaborative engineering
-  - linux
-  - embedded
-  - ELCE
-category: blog
-author: bill.fletcher
 ---

 Linaro will be exhibiting at ELC-E in Lyon next week, showing engineering solutions